RI Marital Equity Division

 We Have Years of Experience Handling Extensive and Complicated Marital Property Divisions

 Complicated assets, tracing issues as the source of funds used to acquire the assets, business interests, professional practices, retirement plan benefits and personal investments are all issues that can arise making the process more difficult.

-The attorneys at Moyer Law Office will address these issues with the utmost care.
+The attorneys at Moyer Law, PC will address these issues with the utmost care.
 It is essential to value businesses, pensions, residential and commercial real estate, household furnishings and jewelry.
 Our firm has years of experience handling extensive and complicated marital property divisions.